bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 # The Giantslayer, session 01

-The party departed the village of Berkton the previous day enroute to the small hamlet of Frickley.
-The campsite known by Salisha was comfortable enough and secure, the night passing without incident.
-The spring day was temperate with cloudy skies, hinting at rain.
-Rolling plains have given way to a light forest as you follow an overgrown dirt road that wends its way through the trees.
+The party departed the town of Beliard the previous day enroute to the small hamlet of Frickley.
+The campsite known by Salisha was comfortable enough and secure, and the night passed without incident.
+The following morning proved to be a fine spring day, temperate with cloudy skies that hinted at rain.
+The rolling plains had given way to a light forest as the group followed an overgrown dirt road that wends its way through the trees.

+- Kylantha was on her riding horse and Rantigan rode the pony, Sparkleheart
+- everyone else was on foot

 ## Foul Fey

 Suddenly shouts and cries from up ahead were heard.
 Rounding the corner they saw an old cart perhaps a hundred yards down the road.

-- Salisha identified the creatures harrassing the cart to be satyrs.
+Salisha identified the creatures harrassing the cart to be satyrs.
+Everyone agreed that they had to aid the travelers.

-- The group rode hard toward the cart, one of the satyrs heard the approach.
-Everyone except Urimo ended up 150' away from the cart, while his pony is 200' away.
+- Salisha and Bodalf dashed down one side of the road, while Vezoth, Kylantha, and Rantigan dashed down the other side.
+- They got within 180 ft without being noticed

+### Surprise Round

+- Bodalf dashed to 120' away
+- Salisha closed to 150' and fired an arrow at Satyr (6hp)
+- Rantigan dashed to 130' away
-	- Kylantha cast mage armor on herself
+- Kylantha dashed to 120' away
+- Vezoth dashed to 120' away

 ### Round 1

-- Kylantha closed to range for her acid splash spell (60')
-- Ademar closed to range for his short bow (80')
-- Satyr-1 whooped out obscenities and crude taunts and it drew its shortbow and fired at Kylantha, striking her for 8 hp.
-	- she fell from her horse, dying
-- Urimo dashed. now 120' away.
-- Satyr-2 also yelled crude taunts while continuing to harass the commoners.
-- Salisha dismounted with her bow, but missed Satyr-1.
+- Satyr-pp turned and approached 40' and drew out his panpipes
-- Vezoth dashed to where Kylantha fell
+- Bodalf dashed to 20' away from Satyr-pp
+- Salisha targeted Satyr-pp (9hp)
+- Rantigan closed to 65' from Satyr-p and fired an arrow
+- Satyr left the wagon and fired at Bodalf, missing
+- Kylantha launched 3 magic missiles at Satyr-p (11hp)
+- Vezoth closed to 80/50' and called down *sacred flame* on Satyr-p, but the satyr dodged the spell

 ### Round 2
-- Kylantha succeeded at stabilizing roll
-- Ademar dismounted and fired at Satyr-1, missing
-- Satyr-1 fired at Vezoth, but failed to penetrate his armor
-- Urimo dashed, now 40' away
-- Satyr-2 approached 20' and played a frightening strain DC 13 Wis on his panpipes (Urimo, Vezoth, and Ademar in range).
-	- Ademar frightened, Vezoth unaffected, Urimo unaffected
-- Salisha moved a bit closer and nailed Satyr-2 (11 hp)
-- Vezoth dismounted and cast spare the dying on Kylantha

-### Round 3
-- Kylantha is stabilized
-- Ademar tried to shoot at Satyr-2, but his fear made his shot go very wide
-- Satyr-1 fired at Urimo, but it hit the shield
-- Urimo engaged Satyr-2, striking him with his sword (7 hp)
-- Satyr-2 disengages towards the woods
+- Satyr-p played a *frightening strain* before bolting towards the woods
+	- Vezoth, Bodalf both successfully saved versus the effect
+- Bodalf closed with Satyr and entering a rage swung his greataxe (16hp)
-- Salisha nailed Satyr-2 again
+- Salisha targeted the fleeing Satyr-p, but missed
-- Vezoth called down sacred flame on Satyr-1 (3 hp)
+- Rantigan targeted the fleeing Satry-p (6hp) killing it
+- Satyr disengaged from Bodalf, attempting to flee to woods
+- Kylantha launch 3 magic missiles at fleeing Satyr (12hp) killing it

 ### Conclusion
-As the satyrs broke away and fled, Salisha called out to let them go - they could easily lead us into a trap.

-- Vezoth healed Kylantha's wounds, giving her a rebuke for not keeping to a safe distance.
-	- Kylantha apologized for getting swept up in the moment
-	- Salisha applauded her fighting spirit
+The group searched over the corpses of the satyrs and checked on the family

 - Each party member earned 40 XP

 ## The Family